Refrigerator Pickled Beets

 • Add them to your favorite salad

-You can make these quick and easy stovetop pickled beets up to three days in advance.
+You can make these quick and easy pickled beets up to three days in advance.
 Just store them in an airtight container in the refrigerator until you’re ready to serve.
 They can be served cold, room temperature or warm.
-For best results, reheat on the stove on low heat.
+To serve them warm, reheat on the stove top on low heat.

-Homemade stovetop pickled beets are a year-round source of nutrients!
+Homemade refrigerator pickled beets are a year-round source of nutrients!
 Make ya’ a batch today and enjoy!

 Whole pickled beets garnished with goat cheese crumbles in a decorative blue bowl.